 Technical Articles

-Microsoft released .NET 9.0 Preview 2 on March 12, 2024.
+Microsoft released .NET 9.0 on November 12, 2024.
 It is the unification of earlier versions of the .NET Framework with .NET Core, enabling developers to use a single framework and runtime with uniform behavior supported on multiple platforms.

 Read More →